SurajSomkuwar9/simple-study-planner/README.md

 <br/>

+We used nextjs14 which provides server actions, which are asynchronous functions on the server side. which can handle any sort of<br/>
+-form submissions<br/>
+-data mutations<br/>
+-and other serverside operations<br/> directly within Nextjs applications, without the need of any separate API endpoint.
+It basically helps us in building interactive, and dynamic web applications with it and a streamlined way to perform server-side logic directly from your components.

 ## Features

 - **Dynamic Date Selection**: Users can select a date using a date picker, and the application will display the study schedule for that date.